MadPonyInteractive/MadQt/docs/get-started.md

 [Installing Pip](https://pip.pypa.io/en/stable/installation/)

 ### Dependencies
-This dependencies will automatically be installed or updated once you install MadQt via pip.
+Apart from python the dependencies bellow will automatically be installed or updated once you install MadQt via pip.

 ```
 Python >= 3.9